libriscv/rvscript/README.md

 There is a lot of helper functionality built to make it easy to drop in new programs.
 See `engine/src/main.cpp` for some example code.

+The debug.sh script will produce programs that you can remotely connect to with GDB.
+Run `DEBUG=1 ./build.sh` in the engine folder to enable remote debugging with GDB.
+The engine will listen for a remote debugger on each breakpoint dyncall in the code.

 ## Building with C++ RTTI and exceptions

-The root `CMakeLists.txt` is used to build programs.
-Go into the root `build` folder for programs.
-Enable the RTTI_EXCEPT CMake option using ccmake or edit the build.sh shell script.
-You can also edit `build.sh` and add `-DRTTI_EXCEPT=ON` to the arguments passed to cmake.
-Run `build.sh` in the root to build any changes.
+The programs `CMakeLists.txt` is used to build programs.
+Go into the build folder in `programs/build`.
+Enable the RTTI_EXCEPT CMake option using ccmake or you can also edit `build.sh` and add `-DRTTI_EXCEPT=ON` to the arguments passed to CMake.
+Run `build.sh` in to build any changes.

 Exceptions and RTTI will bloat the binary by at least 170k according to my measurements.
 Additionally, you will have to increase the maximum allotted number of instructions to a call by at least 600k instructions, as the first exception thrown will have to run through a massive amount of code.
 However, any code that does not throw exceptions as part of normal operation will be fine.
 It could also be fine to just give up when an exception is thrown, although I recommend re-initializing the machine (around 10-20 micros on my hardware).